MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/access-token.md

 - You can regenerate a token at any time.
 This will invalidate any values for the same token which are in use and possibly compromised.
 - Then you have to go and update all the secrets of repos that use that same token.
 Which is typically just in a repo's workflow secrets or a local `.env` file for GH API use.
 - If you use the same token across many repos, you'll invalidate them all at once and will have to go and update the Secrets section on GH for each.
 To avoid this, you can create multiple secrets, each named after a repo.
 However, they will still all be _functionally the same_, each with access to write to _all_ your public repos and not just one repo.
+- You can set an optional expiry time for the token such as 90 days.
+This makes it more secure but requires manually effort to regenerate and store the token when time is up.

 ## Scopes